 One of the most exciting recent developments in quantum materials is the discovery and characterization of magnetism and superconductivity in exfoliated single-layer materials.
 These developments pave the way for an enormous influx of new quantum materials designed layer by layer through mechanical stacking.
-Today, given the dramatic advances in nano-characterization tools driven primarily by the study of graphene, the science of 2D quantum materials is poised to advance very quickly.
-In this Special Topic, we will survey the recent developments in this fast-moving field and provide some perspectives on where the field is likely to go over the next five years.
+Today, given the dramatic advances in nano-characterization tools driven primarily by the study of graphene, the science of 2D quantum materials is advancing very quickly.